appvia/tako/docs/tutorials/getting-started-with-kev.md

 This will be applied to all _Compose environment overrides_.

-We hve already initialised kev, so to catch the new changes to the Compose file we simply need to re-run,
+We have already initialised kev, so to catch the new changes to the Compose file we simply need to re-run,
 ```sh
 $ kev render
 ```